john-science/feb2/README.md

 > Pondering Design Choices

 * Start at the bottom and go up.
+Ascend.
 * Have a Karma bar.
 * The goal of Purgatory is to burn away your attachments.
 * There should be a save/load game menu.